 The Reserve for Administrative Expenses is used to offset expenses to be incurred in closing the Trust.
-The current negative balance will be replenished through future ELIC Estate distributions as they occur.

 INVESTMENTS:

 Investment Income

 Investment Income is comprised of interest and dividends earned on cash and investments held by the Trust.
 For trusts with investments in the pool, income is allocated based on the trust's proportional share in the pool.